DanielBMarkham/Info-Ops/manuscript/chapter25.md

 ![Are people finding and using your app the way the Analysis Model thought they were going to?](images/chapter24-googleanalytics-hooking.png)

 If you're creating anything where you can't physically interact with all of the users, you're going to have to instrument code.
 Instrument it immediately.
 It should never be an afterthought.
-(If anything, set up page and app metrics before you even content or functionality in there.)
+(If anything, set up page and app metrics before you even place content or functionality in there.)

 Why?
 Because you don't know what's going on.
 You *think* people do A, B, and then C, but maybe they just do A, then leave.
 Or A and C, without ever doing B. Anytime you're dealing with users not in the room, somebody has been doing a lot of guessing and making a lot of assumptions about things.
 There's nothing wrong with that.
 You just have to keep checking the actual usage data against the Analysis Model.

 The best way to do that is to set up your instrumentation architecture around your Master Business Model and Master Supplementals.
 Then, on a regular schedule, deliver the usage telemetry from your various tools into the DATA sections of the appropriate model items in EasyAM.

 This way, next time you look at behaviors A, B, and C?
 You'll have the appropriate information you need right there alongside everything else in the model, where it should be.

+A big place to get value is checking on your supplementals.
+Is your app truly "easy to use"?
+Does it really keep people engaged?
+Analytics can tie those vague phrases (or more likely, one of their grand-children) to real tests that are ran every time somebody visits.

 ### Continuous User Manual Creation